AlexB52/retest/README.md

 ## Roadmap

 - [x] MVP
+- [x] When multiple test files are found, ask  which file to run and save the answer.
+- [x] When a test file is not found run the last command again.
 - [x] Run withing Docker.
-- [ ] When a test file is not found run the last command again.
-- [ ] When multiple test files are found, ask  which file to run and save the answer.
 - [ ] Aliases from oh-my-zsh and bash profiles?

 ## Development